 This dress code promises remarkable comfort from every angle.
 It allows you to wear whatever adds the perfect amount of ease.
 Whether you are shopping, studying, chilling with your friends or even having fun on a day off, casual dress code can never go wrong.

 So, go on with whatever makes you happy.
-It could be anything from tee, jeans, sneakers, maxi dress or skirt.
-All you need is to avoid over-accessorizing—and no high heels please.
+It could be anything from the tee, jeans, sneakers, maxi dress or skirt.
+All you need is to avoid over-accessorizing—and no high heels, please.

 Hmm!
 That is what I like, but if you are not sure about the ‘frock look’, I have another exotic suggestion.
 Flaunt your femininity in flouncy shorts with floral patterns.
 Stay sexy and sassy in this knockout outfit.

 Ladies who aspire for a fashionable look with the air of seriousness must try a pencil skirt paired up with a brightly-hued and form-fitting jacket.
 Heels are always the first option; you can go with dressy flats as an alternative.

 Business Conferences or Lunch/Dinner